 After some final birding on the last morning we will drive to Cancun, arriving in good time for our flight home.

 Breakfast will usually be taken at 7am.
 On other days it will be taken later, to give us time to do a pre-breakfast walk.
 Due to the high mid-day temperatures we plan to do morning and late afternoon excursions, with time off in-between to siesta.
 This is made all the easier as our hotels are very close to the birding sites.
 Basic fitness is all that is required.
 The Yucatan is very flat, but there will be a little uphill walking at Palenque.

-Full-board accommodation is provided, with two nights at the Hotel Posada, Tulum, three nights at the Hotel Puerta, Calakmul, three nights in the Chan-Kah Resort Hotel, Palenque, three nights at the Villa Arqueologica Uxmal, and three nights at the Hacienda Chichen Resort, Chichen Itza.
-All accommodation is of a high standard and all rooms have en suite bathrooms.
+Full-board accommodation is provided, with two nights at the Villa Arqueologica, Coba, three nights at the Hotel Puerta, Calakmul, three nights in the Chan-Kah Resort Hotel, Palenque, three nights at the Villa Arqueologica Uxmal, and three nights at the Villa Arqueologica, Chichen Itza.
+All accommodation is of a good standard and all rooms have en suite bathrooms.
 Lunches will normally be at the hotel, but at Calakmul we will take a picnic.

-All birdwatching excursions with expert leaders, full-board accommodation (starting with dinner on 7th, ending with breakfast on 21st), soft drinks at meal times, local transport by mini-bus, boat trip, site entrance fees, international flights and airport taxes.
+All birdwatching excursions with expert leaders, full-board accommodation (starting with dinner on 23rd, ending with lunch on 9th), soft drinks at meal times, local transport by mini-bus, boat trip, site entrance fees, international flights and airport taxes.